r0bert-t/personal-voice-rag/README.md

         "If you don't know the answer, check the LLM model.
    )
 ```
-3. Build a runnable sequence using a **create_stuff_documents_chain** function that "stuffs" a list of retrieved documents into a single prompt context window, formats them, and sends them to a large language model.
+3. Build a runnable sequence using a **create_stuff_documents_chain** function.
+This fucntion "stuffs" a list of retrieved documents into a single prompt context window, formats them, and sends them to a large language model.
 4. Combine a retriever and a document combination chain using a **create_retrieval_chain** function
 5. Execute a Retrieval-Augmented Generation (RAG) pipeline to the Large Language Model (LLM) and stream response in real-time